Cyprus company formation

 - The company has a separate legal personality, meaning its members/shareholders are not personally responsible for any issues it might face.

 - It must indicate the amount of share capital the company intends to subscribe to and its division into shares of a specified amount.
-The usual share capital used is 1000 ordinary shares of 1 euro nominal share value.
+The usual share capital is 1000 ordinary shares with a nominal share value of 1 euro.

 Memorandum